Helen Keller: Career, writing and political activities

 In 1912, Keller joined the Industrial Workers of the World (the IWW, known as the Wobblies), saying that parliamentary socialism was "sinking in the political bog".
 She wrote for the IWW between 1916 and 1918.
 In Why I Became an IWW, Keller explained that her motivation for activism came in part from her concern about blindness and other disabilities:

 I was appointed on a commission to investigate the conditions of the blind.
 For the first time I, who had thought blindness a misfortune beyond human control, found that too much of it was traceable to wrong industrial conditions, often caused by the selfishness and greed of employers.
 And the social evil contributed its share.
 I found that poverty drove women to a life of shame that ended in blindness.

 The last sentence refers to prostitution and syphilis, the former a "life of shame" that women used to support themselves, which contributed to their contracting syphilis.
 Untreated, it was a leading cause of blindness.
 In the same interview, Keller also cited the 1912 strike of textile workers in Lawrence, Massachusetts, for instigating her support of socialism.
 As a result of her advocacy, she was placed on the FBI's watchlist; the FBI wrote on July 1, 1953, that although they have not "conducted an investigation with regard to Helen Adams Keller", their files of Keller "reflect the following pertinent information concerning this individual".

 Keller supported eugenics, which had become popular with both new understandings and misapprehensions of principles of biological inheritance.
 In 1915, she wrote in favor of refusing life-saving medical procedures to infants with severe mental impairments or physical deformities, saying that their lives were not worthwhile and they would likely become criminals.
-Keller also expressed concerns about human overpopulation.
 From 1946 to 1957, Keller visited 35 countries.
 In 1948, she went to New Zealand and visited deaf schools in Christchurch and Auckland.
 She met Deaf Society of Canterbury Life Member Patty Still in Christchurch.